 Something’s wrong.
 Can’t get out of bed, can’t concentrate, can’t shake the mounting tension.
 Something unspoken is building up, leaking out, taking over…

 Fusing physical theatre, hip hop dance and spoken word, Elephant in The Room is an explosive solo that explores the mental health crisis and the phenomenon of toxic masculinity.
-This semi-autobiographical work, created and performed by Lanre Malaolu, takes a sharp sideways look at the insidious stigma around mental health issues, asking how race, class and culture can affect the way we choose to address them.
+This semi-autobiographical work, created by Lanre Malaolu, takes a sharp sideways look at the insidious stigma around mental health issues, asking how race, class and culture can affect the way we choose to address them.
 And what happens when we don’t…

 Lanre has been commissioned to direct, choreograph and write his new short film THE CONVERSATION